The popularity of Salesforce is evident in the increasing user base, enhanced customer experience, better sales cycles, and customizability.

 Also, the centralized solution becomes the driving force for carrying forward the integration and thus becomes a single point of failure.

-As opposed to this, a decentralized integration will offer the benefit of independent control at either end of the integration.
+In contrast, a decentralized integration offers the benefit of independent control at either end of the integration.
 This makes the systems less dependent on each other, and such loosely coupled systems then offer greater security, flexibility, and scalability.

 Security